Date: 07 April 2017

 On the way down to Dubai from Amsterdam I was on the night flight that leaves Amsterdam at 21h50.
 The vanity kit I was given is Bulgari branded and contains a toothbrush with Colgate toothpaste, tissues, a comb, a shaver and shaving foam by Gillette, as well as a range of products of Bulgari’s Essence de Thé noir which is a very heavy scent that seems to be very popular in the Middle East but probably gives most people a seriously bad headache.

 On flights departing Dubai in the morning, a continental breakfast is served with orange juice and tea or coffee right after take-off.
+The tray contains:

 - Swiss Emi apricot yoghurt.